caddyserver/website/src/docs/markdown/caddyfile/options.md

 - **write** is a [duration value](/docs/conventions#durations) that sets how long to allow a write to a client.
 Note that setting this to a small value when serving large files may negatively affect legitimately slow clients.
 Defaults to no timeout.

 - **idle** is a [duration value](/docs/conventions#durations) that sets the maximum time to wait for the next request when keep-alives are enabled.
 Defaults to 5 minutes to help avoid resource exhaustion.

+##### `metrics`

+Enables Prometheus metrics collection; necessary before scraping metrics.
+Note that metrics reduce performance on really busy servers.
+(Our community is working on improving this.
+Please get involved!)

 ##### `max_header_size`